+- To end extreme poverty.

-- To fight inequality and injustice. - To fix climate change.
+- To fight inequality and injustice.

+- To fix climate change.

 The preamble of Agenda 2030 states that the 17 SDGs and 169 targets linked to the goals, seek to build on the 8 Millennium Development Goals (set down in 2000 at the Millennium Summit of the United Nations), and balance the three dimensions of sustainable development: the economic, social and environmental.